 Some adventures while traveling have included bungee jumping, almost getting kicked out of a sex ping pong show in Thailand, and eating a live octopus in South Korea.
 There was also cliff diving in the Dominican Republic, exploring abandoned skyscrapers in Bangkok, hiking waterfalls in Morocco + caving in Belize.

-When she’s not encouraging people to travel in a meaningful way, you can find her hiking in the mountains, advocating to end Alzheimer’s Disease, and cheering on the Nationals, her favorite team in baseball.
+When she’s not encouraging people to travel in a meaningful way, you can find her hiking in the mountains, advocating to end Alzheimer’s Disease with various positions in the Aloha chapter, and cheering on the Nationals, her favorite team in baseball.

 Her blog is called Generic Dreams because if you think about it, aren’t we all chasing dreams that are pretty…generic?